apostrophecms/apostrophe-lean-frontend/README.md

 Adds the specified class to the specified DOM element (NOT a jQuery object).

+### `apos.lean.closest(el, selector)`

+A wrapper for the native closest() method of DOM elements, where available, otherwise a polyfill for IE9+.
+Returns the closest ancestor of el that matches `selector`, where `el` itself is considered the closest possible ancestor and will be returned if it matches `selector`.

 ### `apos.lean.assign(obj1, obj2 /* , obj3... */)`

 A wrapper for `Object.assign`, where available; otherwise provides a basic polyfill.
 Properties of `obj2` are copied to `obj1`, then properties of `obj3`, and so on. `obj1` is returned.